redsuperbat/me/markdown/projects/neon.md

 ---
 title: Neon - An expression based functional language
-description: In an effort of honing my rust skills I decided to create a programming language in rust.
-I call the language "Neon".
+description: To sharpen my Rust skills, I developed a programming language from scratch using Rust
 languages:
   - Typescript
   - Rust
 date: 2024-08-17
-updated: 2024-08-18
+updated: 2024-08-31
 ---

 # Neon programming language

-Small expression based language written in rust!
+A compact, expression-based language built in Rust 🦀

-The language has a nice small set of features:
+This language offers a concise yet powerful feature set:

-1. Higher order functions
+1. Expression-based syntax
-2. Addition and subtraction
+2. Basic arithmetic operations (addition, subtraction, modulus)
-3. If statements
+3. Control flow structures (if, else, else if)
-4. Recursion
+4. Support for recursion

 Feel free to try it out in the playground 👇

 <iframe style="width: 100%; height: 40rem;" src="https://redsuperbat.github.io/neon">
 </iframe>

-This playground is an iframe pointing to [the real playground](https://redsuperbat.github.io/neon).
-If your experience is sub par you can visit the real playground instead.
+This playground is an embedded iframe linking to [the full version](https://redsuperbat.github.io/neon).
+For the best experience, feel free to visit the full site directly.